 Step 1: Open the picture you want to edit in Photoshop.
-Next, select the Crop tool from the left-hand toolbar — it resembles a square with several lines protruding from two of the corners — and adjust your selection so it captures the portion of the image you wish to keep.
+Next, select the Crop Tool from the left toolbar.
+It resembles a square with several lines protruding from two of the corners.
+Adjust your selection to capture the portion of the image you wish to keep.

-Pixlr is a capable mobile and web-based editor, one perfectly suited for cropping images within your browser window or on your smartphone.
-The freemium software requires you to do little more than to upload an image or plug in a URL for a photo before cropping the image, and like Fotor, the process for doing so is nearly the same across platforms.
+Pixlr is a capable mobile and web editor, one suited for cropping images within your browser window or on your smartphone.
+The freemium software requires you to do little more than upload an image or enter a URL for a photo before cropping the image, and like Fotor, the process for doing so is nearly the same across platforms.

-Step 1: If using the web-based software, navigate to the main Pixlr website and click the Open Pixlr Editor option on the left-hand side (note you’ll need to enable Adobe Flash if it’s disabled in your browser).
-Afterward, select Open image from computer button near the top of the window and choose the photo you wish to crop from its designated save location.
+Step 1: If using the web-based software, navigate to the main Pixlr website and select either the Advanced Pixlr Ed option or the Playful Pixlr X. Note that you’ll need to enable Adobe Flash if it’s disabled in your browser.
+Either image editor works easily, but the former offers more bells and whistles for image editing.
+Afterward, select the Open Image button near the top of the window, and choose the photo you wish to crop from its designated save location.

 - How to get Photoshop for free